Close-up of stem cells with text about stem cells.

 1. Human Bone Marrow – harvesting is very invasive and requires drilling into the femur bone or iliac crest

 2. Peripheral Blood – Blood stem cells are extracted from the patient through a process known as apheresis.
-Blood is drawn from the patient and filtered in a machine that extracts the patients stem cells then returns a portion of blood to the donor.
-[2]
+Blood is drawn from the patient and filtered in a machine that extracts the patient’s stem cells and then returns a portion of the blood to the donor.

-3. Dental Pulp – The dental pulp of young adolescents is comprised of soft living tissue.
-Scientists have found that dental pulp is a rich source of mesenchymal stem cells and does not require invasive procedures to extract.
+3. Dental Pulp – The dental pulp of young adolescents comprises soft living tissue.
+Scientists have found that dental pulp is a rich source of mesenchymal stem cells and does not require invasive extraction procedures.

 4. Adipose-derived or Fat stem cells – Acquired through mini-liposuction, Adipose stem cells are used primarily in cosmetic treatments such as stem cell facelifts or stem cell breast reconstruction after cancer.

-For some applications and systemic autoimmune diseases, the patients are not candidates for autologous stem cell therapy and require Allogeneic derived Stem cells.
-[3] These Allogeneic cells are not from the patient themselves and are primarily acquired from our stem cell bank with donated umbilical cord tissue, human placenta (Wharton’s jelly) or bone marrow of the patient’s immediate relatives.
+For some applications and systemic autoimmune diseases, patients are not candidates for autologous stem cell therapy and require allogeneic-derived Stem cells.
+[3] These Allogeneic cells are not from the patient themselves and are primarily acquired from our stem cell bank with donated umbilical cord tissue, human placenta (Wharton’s jelly), or bone marrow of the patient’s immediate relatives.
 These cells are matched to the patient using HLA matching to minimize any risk of graft vs. host disease.

 StemCellLabsm